 - Gen-Xers, Gen-Ys and Millennials: Social Security payroll taxes will continue paying the benefits of retirees, disabled workers, and surviving family members, even after the Trust Fund is spent down.
 And because benefits go up a little faster than inflation, benefits for future retirees will be worth more than today’s seniors receive.

 - Meanwhile, younger workers can rest assured that if anything happens to them, their families will receive survivors or disability benefits.

 Social Security’s finances are sound

 The notion that Social Security is going broke is simply wrong.
-With $2.7 trillion in workers contributions invested in U.S. Treasury bonds, Social Security’s finances are strong now and will be solvent for decades to come.
+With more than $2.7 trillion in workers contributions invested in U.S. Treasury bonds, Social Security’s finances are strong now and will be solvent for decades to come.
 Treasury bonds – widely considered the safest investment in the world – help pay for education, research, transportation and other public projects that make the U.S. more competitive and productive.
 The return on investment improves Social Security’s long-term bottom line; it’s a win-win for every American.

 Full Fact Sheet >